soopercorp/cloudapp-rb/README.md

     TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This is a fork of a couple of scripts. @holmam's script is unlicensed, while it's fork (@aashay's) has the following license.
+This is a fork of a couple of scripts.
+From what I can tell, @holman's script (https://github.com/holman/dotfiles/blob/master/bin/cloudapp) is unlicensed.

+Its fork (by @aashay) has the following license.
 It can be found at https://github.com/aashay/Cloudapp#readme

     This software (lol, cmon now it's just a script) is provided as-is, so if it causes you any pain or chaos, don't sue me.